Permute Matrix

 Rows

-- the block uses the rows of the input matrix A to create a matrix having the same column dimension.
-The input P is a vector of length L whose elements determine where each row from the input matrix A should be placed in the output matrix L by N.To rearrange the rows, the block treats the undirected vector of length M arriving at port A as an M by 1 matrix.
+— the block uses the rows of the input matrix A to create a matrix having the same column dimension.
+The Input P is a vector of length L, whose elements determine where each row from the input matrix A should be placed in the output matrix L by N.To rearrange the rows, the block considers an undirected vector of length M arriving at port A as an M-by-1 matrix.

 -